alirezarashidipp/ML/README.md

-I have developed a machine learning process to assess the clarity of Jira tickets.
+I have developed a machine learning process to assess the clarity(description plainess, ease of understanding) of Jira description tickets.

 For each issue at the Story level, we use an XGBoost model to classify how plain and understandable the written description is — excluding the Acceptance Criteria section.